How to Get Fit for the Everest Base Camp Trek

 As much as possible, walk-in conditions like carrying a pack or walking in cold weather.
 To simulate uneven ground, the practice serves to increase ankle strength, postural stability, and confidence as part of the moving trek.

-#6.
 Acclimatization and Altitude Preparation

 Acclimatization to mountaineering and high altitude is one of the main issues when traveling to the Everest Base Camp on the trek.
-As the altitude increases, the partial pressure of air and altitude sickness will appear.
+As the altitude increases, the partial pressure of air and symptoms of altitude sickness will appear.
 To prepare, exercise at higher altitudes during your training.
 Go to an altitude higher than 2500 m (8200 ft) to fully acclimatize to high altitude.

 During the trek, follow these acclimatization tips: